George Floyd protests in Atlanta: May 29

 As the violence escalated, several buildings near Centennial Olympic Park were damaged.
 A glass door leading into the nearby Omni Hotel was shattered, as were the windows on the College Football Hall of Fame, with people stealing merchandise from the latter.
 However, the vandalism was limited only to the gift shop and none of the exhibits or artifacts had been damaged.
 Another target of vandalism was the CNN Center, the headquarters for the international television news channel CNN.
-Protesters had begun moving towards the entrance of that building, where police officers had congregated, around 6 p.m.
+Protesters had begun moving towards the entrance of that building, where police officers had congregated, around 6 pm.
 A large sign of the CNN logo located outside of the headquarters was vandalized with spray paint, with messages written on the sign including "ACAB", "Fuck Trump", "Not one more", and "#LOVE".
 One protester climbed atop the sign and waved a Black Lives Matter flag, which elicited cheers from other protesters, while another protester burned an American flag.
 A restaurant near the CNN Center was vandalized.
 Several CNN employees viewed the protesting from inside the building.
 One CNN journalist in the building captured footage of a protester breaking a window on the building, while other protesters threw bottles and other projectiles at the building, including smoke grenades.
-Shortly after 8 p.m., the protesters seemingly began shifting their focus from violently taking out any barriers (windows and doors) leading into the building, to actually finding a way to enter.
-While police had been trying to keep protesters out of the building, by 9 p.m., the officers had moved to a position inside the building.
+Shortly after 8 pm, the protesters seemingly began shifting their focus from violently taking out any barriers (windows and doors) leading into the building, to actually finding a way to enter.
+While police had been trying to keep protesters out of the building, by 9 pm, the officers had moved to a position inside the building.
 Police formed a line inside the building's lobby and threw tear gas and shot rubber bullets in an effort to keep the crowd from entering the building.
 At one point, a firecracker was thrown into the lobby.
 The standoff between police and protesters in the building was broadcast live on CNN.
 Eventually, the area was cleared by law enforcement.